Getting the most of git

 If you work alone, git is great to track changes and recover previous version of your files.
 You can also use a remote repository (more later) to have a back up and share your work.

-If you work as a team you can take advantage of all the above and also use version control as a tool to collaborate and organize the various versions of the same file present in the multiple computers you and they use.
+If you work as a team you can take advantage of all the above and also use version control as a tool to collaborate and organise the various versions of the same file present in the multiple computers you and they use.

 But what we mean by version control?

 Let’s imagine that we have a repository already working (later we’ll see how to create one).
 When you create a new file as part of the repository (or repo), that file is untracked or unversioned.
-This means that git will ignore the file and any change you made until you add it to the repo.
+This means that git will ignore the file and any change you made until you add it to the repo and start traking it changes.
 At that point the file is staged and it ready to get into the repository.
 To do that you do a commit and save that version of the file to the repo.
-This workflow modify then add then commit will repeat every time you want to save a version of the file.
-We don’t recommend making a commit every time you save the file or change a comma, and its also not a good idea to make a commit with a billion of changes.
-With practice and depending on how do you work, you will find a comfortable middle ground.
+This workflow modify then add then commit

-So, we mentioned add and commit, these are git commands.
-If you have experience working with the command line you could use git from there, but the same commands can be executed from a GUI like GitHub Desktop or GitKraken.
+, these are git commands.
+If you have experience working with the command line you could use git from there, add the same commands can be executed from a GUI like GitHub Desktop or GitKraken.
 For this version of the materials we’ll use the git commands and the command line or Terminal.

 The core git commands are:

-• git add <file> to add a file to the staging area.
+to add a file to the staging area.git commit -m "A very descriptive message"

-• git commit -m "A very descriptive message" to commit the files on the staging area.
+to commit the files on the staging area.git status

-• git status to check the status of each file in the repository.
+to check the status of each file in the repository.

 Did I mentioned remote repository?

-Yes, before we went through a local workflow.
-The repo lives in your computer and that’s it.
+) lives in your computer and that’s it.
 But, you can also connect the local repository with a remote repository.
 For this workshop we are going to use GitHub to host remote repositories, but there are other options you can explore, such as GitLab.

 Tools like GitHub also include features that help you to collaborate and manage repositories.
 For example, you can modify files and commit those changes using the web interface.